wandb/docs/docs/guides/model_registry/walkthrough.md

 ## Train a model
 Train a model with the artifact dataset you created in the previous step.

-### Declare an artifact as an input to a run
+### Declare dataset artifact as an input to the run

-The proceeding code snippet shows how to declare an artifact as an input to a W&B run.
-This is particularly useful in the context of logging models because declaring an artifact as an input to a run lets you track which dataset (and the version of the dataset) that was used to train a specific model.
+Declare the dataset artifact you created in a previous step as the input to the W&B run.
+This is particularly useful in the context of logging models because declaring an artifact as an input to a run lets you track which dataset (and the version of the dataset) is used to train a specific model.
+This information is collected and used to create a [lineage map](./model-lineage.md).

 Use the `use_artifact` API to both declare the dataset artifact as the input of the run and to retrieve the artifact itself.

 ```python
 job_type = "train_model"